mjjust31/Homework3/Password_Generator/README.md

 My password is coming back as undefined.
 I know this is from how I initialized the While loop, but I am having trouble now defining it within the function.
 I know this related to the code's scope, but I can't seem to piece this together.

+I have started again on this assignment and tried to re-organize how I thought about the problem.
+I still want the user to be restricted from moving forward until the prompts are entered correctly.
+I need to focus more on the actual function for now rather than the restriction.